 Keeping within the Army height and weight standards for females is a mandatory condition for both active duty and reserve soldiers.

-Apparently, the army does not condone overweight individuals and soldiers with poor body composition for prolonged periods since this may lead to a deceased individual’s performance thereby causing disruption to their respective units.
+The army does not condone overweight individuals and soldiers with poor body composition for prolonged periods since this may lead to a deceased individual’s performance thereby disrupting their respective units.

 That’s why everyone must be physically fit and have a low body fat composition.